jesse12shen/jesse12shen-pep-spring-project/README.md

 ## Background

 This project was part of the Revature bootcamp curriculumn.
-You will find code I've written under <code>src/main/java/com/example</code> where I have written the <code>controller, repository, </code> and <code>entity</code> classes.
+You will find code I've written under <code>src/main/java/com/example</code> where I have written the <code>controller, repository</code>, and <code>entity</code> classes.

 Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.